 If you’re taking metformin for the treatment of type 2 diabetes, it may be possible to stop.
-Instead, you may be able to manage your condition by making certain lifestyle changes, like losing weight and getting more exercise.
+You may be able to manage your condition by making certain lifestyle changes, such as maintaining a healthy weight and getting more exercise.

 Metformin doesn’t treat the underlying cause of diabetes.
-It treats the symptoms of diabetes by lowering blood sugar, or glucose, in three ways:
+It treats the symptoms of diabetes by lowering blood sugar, or glucose, by:

-- It decreases absorption of glucose from the gut.
+- decreasing absorption of glucose from the gut

-- It improves insulin sensitivity in peripheral tissues, increasing tissue uptake and use of glucose.
+- improving insulin sensitivity in peripheral tissues, increasing tissue uptake and use of glucose

 - lowering lipids, resulting in a decrease in blood triglyceride levels